 The competition is open to students of all backgrounds and abilities in grades 9-12 at high schools in the Greater Boston area.
 Registration will open September 5, 2017.

 Teachers who register their school will receive a variety of resources including competition protocol and curricular materials created by the Huntington Theatre Company’s Education Department, based on our August Wilson residency program, to help integrate the competition into their curriculum, guide them in teaching a play by August Wilson, and coach students’ monologue preparation.

-The Huntington Theatre Company’s August Wilson residency program is a partnership with ten Boston high schools: Another Course to College, Brighton High School, Boston Day and Evening Academy, Codman Academy Charter Public School, Dorchester Academy, Edward M. Kennedy Academy for Health Careers, English High School, John D. O’Bryant School of Mathematics and Science, McKinley South End Academy, and Snowden International School at Copley.
+The Huntington Theatre Company’s August Wilson residency program is a partnership with ten Boston high schools: Another Course to College, Boston Day and Evening Academy, Codman Academy Charter Public School, Edward M. Kennedy Academy for Health Careers, English High School, Henderson K-12 Inclusion School, John D. O’Bryant School of Mathematics and Science, McKinley South End Academy, Snowden International School at Copley, and West Roxbury Academy.
 Each school receives a 6-8 week residency in which Huntington Theatre Company staff and teaching artists visit classrooms once per week to introduce students to Wilson’s life and work, and teach lessons in textual analysis, voice, movement, and characterization.
 Each school’s residency culminates in a school-wide competition in January to select a winner to represent their school in the Boston regional finals.